-1.0 Staff Requirements 1.1 Minimum Qualifications Service Linkage Worker - unlicensed community case manager Service linkage workers must have a bachelor's degree from an accredited college or university with a major in social or behavioral sciences.
-Documented paid work experience in providing client services to PLWHA may be substituted for the bachelor's degree requirement on a 1:1 basis (1 year of documented paid experience may be substituted for 1 year of college).
-Service linkage workers must have a minimum of 1 year paid work experience with PLWHA.
-Bilingual (English/Spanish) targeted service linkage workers must have written and verbal fluency in English and Spanish.
-Agency will provide Service Linkage Worker a written job description upon hiring.
+1.0 Staff Requirements 1.1 Minimum QualificationsService Linkage Worker - unlicensed community case managerService linkage workers must have a bachelor's degree from an accreditedcollege or university with a major in social or behavioral sciences.
+Documentedpaid work experience in providing client services to PLWH may be substitutedfor the bachelor's degree requirement on a 1:1 basis (1 year of documented paidexperience may be substituted for 1 year of college).
+Service linkage workersmust have a minimum of 1 year paid work experience with PLWH.Bilingual (English/Spanish) targeted service linkage workers must have writtenand verbal fluency in English and Spanish.Agency will provide Service Linkage Worker a written job description uponhiring.
 A file will be maintained on service linkage worker.
 Supportive documentation of credentials and job description are maintained by the agency and in each service linkage worker's file.
 Documentation may include, but is not limited to, transcripts, diplomas, certifications and/or licensure.
-2.0 Timeliness of Services/Documentation 2.1 Client Eligibility - Service Linkage targeted to Not-in-Care and Newly Diagnosed (COH Only) In addition to general eligibility criteria individuals must meet the following in order to be eligible for non-medical case management services: • HIV+ and not receiving outpatient HIV primary medical care services within the previous 180 days as documented by the CPCDMS, or Documentation of HIV+ status, residence, identification and income in the client record Documentation of "not in care" status through the CPCDMS
+2.0 Timeliness of Services/Documentation 2.1 Client Eligibility - Service Linkage targeted to Not-in-Care and Newly Diagnosed (HHD Only) In addition to general eligibility criteria individuals must meet the following in order to be eligible for non-medical case management services: Clients not receiving outpatient HIV primary medical care services within the previous 180 days as documented by the CPCDMS, or Newly diagnosed (within the last six (6) months) and not currently receiving outpatient HIV primary medical care services as documented by the CPCDMS, or Documentation of HIV+ status, residence, identification and income in the client record Documentation of "not in care" status through the CPCDMS